natchayal/Drinking-Water-Database/README.md

   - The UCMR program was developed in coordination with the CCL.
   - Monitors all large PWSs (>10,000), all small PWSs (3,300-10,000), and a representative sample of small PWSs (<3,300).
   - Contains disinfectant type and treatment information useful info to match by PWSID and merge with data from SDWIS and SYR.
 Disinfectant Residual (e.g. Free Chlorine, Chloramine) and treatment information (e.g. GAC, Ionic exchange, etc.) only available UCMR4 onwards.
+  - Currently the only source known to have disinfectant type explicitly reported as a column in dataset.

 - **<u>UCMR home page</u>**: https://www.epa.gov/dwucmr